Changing Attitudes on Gay Marriage

 Among people who are religiously unaffiliated, a solid majority have supported same-sex marriage since 2001.

-Support among white evangelical Protestants remains lower than among other religious groups.
+Support for same-sex marriage among black Protestants and white evangelical Protestants remains lower than among other religious groups.

 Attitudes by Political Party